The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 C. Specific style: Translationese

-English-language education in Japan employs certain conventions (or crutches) to help students parse sentences.
-By translating according to fixed formulas or expressions, high-school and university students create an 'interlingual text' that helps them understand what they are reading.
+English-language education in Japan employs certain conventions (or crutches) to help students parse sentences, conventions deriving from the practices of 19th-century translators of Western languages into Japanese.
+By translating according to these fixed formulas or expressions, high-school and university students create an 'interlingual text' that helps them understand what they are reading.
 The resulting 'translationese' is a style of language removed from ordinary spoken and written Japanese.

-Four of the linguistic features of Ishigami's letter writing style have their roots in these conventions.
+Four linguistic features of Ishigami's letter writing style have their roots in these conventions.

 Convention no. 1